fpirri/gothings-raspi-install/README.md

     -   **<-- PLEASE FOLLOW** this advice !!!

-**You should now have a raspberry PI, reachable via ssh, which can run the GoThings system**
+**You should now have a raspberry PI, reachable via ssh, which can run the GoThings System**

 <br />